Just like you can choose how you’d like your eggs for breakfast, you can also choose which types of content writing you want to do for a living.

 1. Blog Writing

 Let’s just get this one ticked off the list so that we can move on, shall we?

-Blog writing is undoubtedly a 21st century way of advertising online brands.
-Consumers find a specific blog post on Google or social media, they click through to the website, and then they buy whatever the company is selling.
+Blog writing is undoubtedly a 21st century way of advertising brands online.
+Consumers find a specific blog post on Google or social media, they click through to the website and then they buy whatever the company is selling.
 Boom.